JediDork/MQTTAlarmPanel/README.md

 The settings are currently hard-coded.
 After you have cloned the repo, edit main.py and change lines 22-48 as required.

 Notes:
 Some modules may need to be installed prior.
-Ensure you have the following modules:
+Ensure you have the following before you run the application:
 - sudo pip install RPi.GPIO
 - sudo pip install rpi_backlight
 - sudo pip install paho-mqtt
+- sudo pip install pyyaml

 Obviously Kivy and Python need to be installed too - see https://kivy.org/docs/installation/installation-rpi.html

-The seetinigs menu can be reached by typing your alarm code + * on the interface.
+The settings menu can be reached by typing your alarm code + * on the interface.
 As mentioned it is not complete but will be soon!

 # Currently in Development
 1. Settings menu to save config and avoid hard-coding.